Saturday, April 18, 2020

 Consider these words from the Collect:

-… thine only Son to die for our sins, and to rise again for our justification; Grant us so to put away the leaven of malice and wickedness, that we may always serve thee in pureness of living and truth …
+… given thine only Son to die for our sins, and to rise again for our justification; Grant us so to put away the leaven of malice and wickedness, that we may always serve thee in pureness of living and truth…

-In his general Epistle, Saint John makes it clear the entity we refer to as God is a Triune Being, that is Three in One; Father, Son and Holy Ghost.
+In his general Epistle, Saint John continues that thought that without God’s help, that is being re-born in Him, as Saint Paul says, becoming or putting on the New Man, we are destined to failure.
+Saint John makes it clear the entity we refer to as God is a Triune Being, that is Three in One; Father, Son and Holy Ghost.
 What he does not make clear is the relationship between the Three.
-But, that is not surprising, no place else is it really clear either.
-The reason is that no earthly human is aware of the intricate details of the Triune relationship and that I must suppose those are not need to know details for us.
-Just knowing that God is a Triune Being is enough for us to understand and believe on.
-God is comprised of three separate entities who are of one substance and form a single entity, each has its function.
-Jesus Christ is our key to life and the Holy Ghost is our key to Jesus Christ.
+All we need to know is that God is comprised of three separate entities who are of one substance and form a single entity, each has its function.
+Jesus Christ is our key to life and the Holy Ghost is our key to understanding and accepting Jesus Christ.
 Christ, who was there at the beginning, will be there at our end; the Holy Ghost who breathed life into this world is our key to finding Christ in our hearts.
 God has made it so.

 The Holy Ghost is not often talked about in the church, yet He is the key to understanding.
 God sent us the Holy Ghost that we might have: